EhlisN/ReactApp/README.md

 #  Features:
  - Sign up (using Api)
  - Log in (using Api)
  - Get users list (from Api) and save it
  - Add a new user (sending request to Api) and save changes
  - Delete a user (sending request to Api) and delete user

-## Available Scripts

-In the project directory, you can run:
+### Installation
+- Clone or download the repository
+- Navigate to the repository's directory
+- Run `npm install` to install all the required packages

-### `npm start`
+- Run `npm start` to start the local development server

-Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.\
-You will also see any lint errors in the console.
+- Go to `http://localhost:3000/` to use the application